 - Full-time high school and college students can be paid 85 percent of Indiana minimum wage ($6.16) if they are participating in a work-study program or working 20 or fewer hours per week.

-How is Indiana’s minimum wage changing in the future?
+Will there be an Indiana minimum wage increase in the future?

 Currently there’s a bill with the Indiana General Assembly that would increase the statewide minimum wage.
-If passed, the bill will raise the minimum wage from $7.25 an hour to $10 an hour starting June 30, 2019.
+If passed, the bill will raise the minimum wage from $7.25 an hour to $10 an hour starting June 30, 2021.
 It would increase again to $13 by 2022, and to $15 by 2023.

 How should Indiana business owners prepare for changes to the minimum wage?

 Since Indiana has proposed laws to raise its wages consistently over the next couple of years, it’s time to get prepared.
 Here are some steps to help you be ready for an increase in minimum wage in Indiana:

 - Know your stuff: Make sure you do research and stay up to date with upcoming changes.
 If you’re unsure which wage regulations apply to you, talk to your local Chamber of Commerce or other business liaisons at city hall.

 - Look at your budgets: Check your budgets and cash flow in detail and create a hiring plan that you can afford.
-Luckily, the laws give you some time to prepare.
+Luckily, Indiana minimum wage laws give you some time to prepare.
 Keep this in mind when hiring new people or giving raises.

 - Make smart hiring choices: Employee turnover can be costly in terms of both time and money.
 You’ll save in the long run (and have more money for your growth) if you take time in hiring, training, and retaining your employees.